Limited edition framed giclee print on archival paper. Comes with Certificate of Authenticity.

 Created in my signature contemporary and tactile style, each piece in the collection is inspired by an iconic national symbol or landmark from significant milestones in Singapore’s history and present day developments.

-The year when the symbol was created or when the landmark was completed is ‘stamped’ on the artwork, serving as a timestamp marking its historical significance at various points in Singapore’s history.
+The name of the area where the landmark is located is ‘stamped’ on the artwork, marking its historical significance in Singapore’s history.